© Omri Abram 2020

-Born 1986 in Jerusalem, Omri Abram completed his double Bachelor’s degree at the Jerusalem Academy of Music and Dance under the tutelage of Tzvi Avni, Ayal Adler and Amnon Wolman in composition, and Allan Sternfeld and Eitan Globerson in piano.
-He has recently finished his Master’s degree in composition, with distinction, at the Music Academy of Basel, Switzerland, under the tuition of Erik Oña, and is finishing a Master’s degree in musicology at the Hebrew University of Jerusalem.
+Born 1986 in Jerusalem, Omri Abram completed his double Bachelor’s degree in composition and piano at the Jerusalem Academy of Music and Dance and holds both a Master’s degree and a specialized Master's degree in composition, with distinction, from the Music Academy of Basel, Switzerland, where he studied under the tuition of Erik Oña, as well as a Master’s degree in musicology from the Hebrew University of Jerusalem.

 He is a graduate of Meitar Ensemble’s “Tedarim” internship program for outstanding young musicians in contemporary music; has received grants from the America-Israel Cultural Foundation for the years 2010-2016; and is a recipient of the Siday Fellowship for Musical Creativity for the years 2015-2017.